This is a new interview with Fred Murray, by blogger Erinn Larkin. Anyone interested in the case should listen to it.

 ** A Personal Note **

 This is a difficult link for me to post to.
 Erinn Larkin has contacted me for years.
 She was on the track team at UMass with Kate Markopoulos and she has taken an interest in the case for some time.
-We've been at odds off and on for some time, and most of her blog and her podcasts are based on picking apart my research.
+We've been at odds off and on for some time, and most of her blog and her podcasts are based on throwing shade at my research.
 I got to meet her personally at CrimeCon.
 We shared a couple drinks at the bar around the corner and spent most of the time talking about our hero, Bernie Sanders, who she worked for in the last election.
 We left on good terms but that quickly degraded (don't ask me why, I couldn't say for sure) to the point I had to ask her to stop contacting me.

 A couple weeks ago Erinn let me know she had spoken to Fred, and the nature of their conversation.
 Her interview does some really great things, and some not so great things.
 She says I am the single source of unsavory allegations against Fred.
 She and Fred know this is not true.
 Allegations began many years ago on the family forum before it was shut down.
 During the course of my research for the book, I had to ask the question because of this.
 They both know one of my two family sources.
 And they both know nothing was alleged in the book and I've never said anything to the effect in interviews.
 My opinion on what may or may not have happened doesn't matter.
 I did my job as a journalist.
 Maggie did, too.
 And I can tell you, neither one of us liked that part of the job.